nkashyap14/Zettelkasen/Zettelkasten/JSON.md

 - Language independent and has a lower learning curve than [[XML]].
 Parses faster than XML and is comparatively more lightweight and compact
 - Built in support by webbrowsers as it is a subset of JavaScript
 - Limitations:
-	- Lacks a standardized wa to define and reuse descriptions for documents
+	- Lacks a standardized way to define and reuse descriptions for documents
 	- Lacks built in way to distinguish between numbers and floats
 	- Doesn't support precision beyond 253 for a 64 bit numeric representation
 ---